GiulioRossetti/cdlib/docs/reference/utils.rst

 ^^^^^^^^^^^^^^^^^^

 Remapping of graph nodes.
 It is often a good idea - to limit the memory usage - to use progressive integers as node labels.
-``CDlib`` automatically - and transparently - makes the conversion for the user, however, this step can be costly: for such reason the library also exposes facilities to directly pre/post process the network/community data.
+``cdlib`` automatically - and transparently - makes the conversion for the user, however, this step can be costly: for such reason the library also exposes facilities to directly pre/post process the network/community data.

 .. autosummary::
     :toctree: generated/